-STEP 1: Pay attention to what you are saying both to yourself and out loud.
+Step 1: Pay attention to what you are saying both to yourself and out loud.

-STEP 2: Create a turn-around statement.
+Step 2: Create a turn-around statement.

-STEP 3: Write down your turn-around statement and read it throughout your day.
+Step 3: Write down your turn-around statement and read it throughout your day.

-Especially important when you notice that you are in a negatively-thinking state and getting yourself caught up in the “I can’t do this” cycle.
+Write down your turn-around statement and read it out loud to yourself throughout the day.
+This is especially important when you notice you are in a negatively-thinking state and getting yourself caught up in the “I can’t do this” cycle.

-STEP 4: Make an action plan of concrete steps.
+Step 4: Make an action plan of concrete steps.

-STEP 5: Take consistent action no matter how small.
+Step 5: Take consistent action no matter how small.

-STEP 6: Track your progress.
+Step 6: Track your progress.

 Track your progress towards your goal.
 This can be as simple as keeping a daily journal or creating a chart to rate your progress on a scale of 1-10.
 This will help you stay focused and motivated, and also allow you to see how far you have come.
 Celebrate your small wins and use any setbacks or challenges as learning opportunities to adjust your action plan and keep moving forward.